+The drainage system is designed to prevent our streets and homes from flooding.
 The storm sewer drains slope downhill and all eventually empty directly into local ponds, lakes or South Platte River.

 This is why it is important to understand that there are two separate underground collection systems in Brighton: sanitary sewer and storm sewer drains.
 While the sanitary sewer system conveys household wastewater into a sewage treatment plant, the storm drain system conveys rainwater runoff discharging directly into our local ponds and rivers.
 Unfortunately, the storm sewer system also picks up urban pollution found on its way, affecting the waterbodies we use for swimming, fishing, and our potential drinking water source.
 By using simple, practical housekeeping practices around your work and home, residents, business owners and farmers can help minimize non-point source pollution.